manoaroomiematch/manoaroomiematch.github.io/index.md

 ### Profile Setup Page

-After logging in through UH email authentication, new users are directed to the profile setup page to complete a multi-step lifestyle questionnaire.
+After logging in with UH email authentication, new users are directed to the profile setup page to complete a multi-step lifestyle questionnaire.

 <div class="text-center p-4">
   <img width="300px" src="../img/survey_m1.png" class="img-thumbnail" >